 Healthy dogs or cats involved in biting incidents are held in confinement for at least 10-14 days, according to provincial regulations.
 If rabies does not develop in that time, no immunization is required for the injured worker.
-If signs of rabies do develop, the Canadian Food Inspection Agency should be notified, the animal humanely killed and analyzed; and immunization started without delay.
+If signs of rabies do develop, the Canadian Food Inspection Agency should be notified, the animal humanely killed and analyzed; and the person's immunization started without delay.

 Develop procedures to prevent contact with the rabies virus within the workplace.
 Where appropriate, have workplace procedures posted for disinfecting or sterilizing areas that may be contaminated with the rabies virus.

-Quarantine all wild animals prior to introducing them into an animal research program.
+Quarantine all wild animals before introducing them into an animal research program.
 Avoid using animals obtained from a pound in research studies.

 Use caution if handling animals killed by the roadside since they may have had rabies.

 Wear protective face masks, gloves, clothes, and shoes when handling anything from an animal suspected to have rabies or when cleaning areas where suspected rabid animals are confined.

 The rabies virus does not survive long outside of animals.
 It is generally destroyed by heat, sunlight, or air.
 Detergent, ethyl alcohol, or a one-in-ten dilution of household bleach can also destroy the rabies virus.

 Routinely disinfect working surfaces, tools and instruments, floors and walls that may have been contaminated with fluids from animals, using procedures established for infection control.